Elf on the Shelf Alternatives

 This little guy is the CUTEST reindeer I have ever seen, and he’s new to the elfin’ scene in 2017.
 Adam Reed, Reindeer in Here creator, wanted to put a little more Christmas and less creep into the whole elf situation, and this little dude came to be.

 REINDEER IN HERE is a brand new children’s book and plush that’s sure to make every family’s Christmas fun and stress free.
-LIMITED EDITION for Christmas 2017 – Available for purchase on Black Friday (November 24) exclusively on Amazon for $24.99.
+Order the reindeer activity book for even more holiday fun!

 HOW IT WORKS:

 FIRST GIFT OF THE HOLIDAY SEASON: In early December, the REINDEER IN HERE book and plush “magically” arrive for your child, setting the stage for a new yearly Christmas tradition.
 It’s their FIRST gift of the holiday season from Santa — and it came early!

 THE STORY BEGINS: As the story unfolds, the child learns that many years ago Santa asked his reindeer for some help locating each child’s home.
 But this time, not only did Santa want help in finding their homes, he also wanted to learn much more about each individual child and didn’t know the best way to do it.
 One special little reindeer who was born with one antler smaller than the other and big blue eyes quickly suggested a way.
 The little reindeer said Santa should send some of his reindeer EARLY in the month of December to stay with the children so Santa could learn as much as possible about each child —where they live, what they like, what they don’t like, what they do each day, where they go, who their family is, and where Santa should leave presents on Christmas Eve.
 Then every night while the child sleeps with the reindeer next to him or her, the reindeer writes notes to Santa detailing their daily adventures.